ehouse/kackle/src/blog/ists-blue-team-4-postmortem.md

 Stick to what you need in the long run.
 We did not have the control we liked on our cloud infrastructure so we moved as much as we could to our local esxi server.
-Our build server ran a alpine linux instance with ssh and our AD server was just DNS.
+Our build server ran a alpine Linux instance with ssh and our AD server was just DNS.
 The scoring engine only cared that they were available, not that they were usable.
 We actually had people on red and white team complain to us at how difficult it was to get at these boxes and that feels like a victory to me.